desyatkoff/impressle/README.md

 * **Account System**
     + Sign up
     + Log in
+    + Account settings
-    + Edit Profile
+        - Profile
             - Edit "About Me"
+        - Privacy
+            - Show followers count in your profile?
+            - Allow users to comment your pictures?
+        - Danger Zone
+            - Delete account
-    + Follow/Unfollow other Users
+    + Follow/Unfollow other users
     + Log out
 * **Create Pictures**
-* **Interact with Pictures**
+* **Interact With Pictures**
     + Like
     + Comment
 * **Delete Pictures and Comments**
 * **Ranking System**
-    + Get more Karma to upgrade Rank
+    + Get more karma to upgrade rank
-        - +1 Karma for publishing a Picture
+        - +1 karma for publishing a picture
-        - +1 Karma for getting a Like/Comment
+        - +1 karma for getting a like/comment
-        - +1 Karma for getting a Follower
+        - +1 karma for getting a follower
         - Visit the FAQ (Frequently Asked Questions) page for more details
 * **Admin Panel**
-    + Inspect the Database
+    + Inspect the database
+    + Edit the database (not recommended though)
-    + Ban Users/Pictures/Comments
+    + Ban users/pictures/comments
-        - Banned User will lost the access to their account and will be marked with `[ BANNED ]` tag in their profile
+        - Banned user will lost the access to their account and will be marked with `[ BANNED ]` tag in their profile
-        - Banned Picture will not be shown in Feed page, but still can be accessed by visiting URL ("/picture/{picture_uid}") and author's profile
+        - Banned picture will not be shown in Feed page, but still can be accessed by visiting URL ("/picture/{picture_uid}") and author's profile
-        - Banned Comment's text will be changed to `[ BANNED ]`
+        - Banned comment's text will be changed to `[ BANNED ]`

 ## Install and Setup